 An otherwise astute reader may take the stipulated ending value of $23,298,000, starting capital of $1,000,000 and the 12 year time horizon to “confirm” the apparent geometric mean of 30.0% (i.e. r = (23,298,000/1,000,000)^(1/12) -1).
 While seemingly astute it is nonetheless inconsistent with what was actually reported – the arithmetic mean.
 By ostensibly attempting to be helpful and express the returns in dollar terms, the authors may have inadvertently delivered something of a “one-two knockout” to the reader; one, use a method that overstates returns (arithmetic mean) and two, utilise an example implying the result represents the compound annual growth rate to further exacerbate the issue!

 This is another reminder to actively go in search of disconfirming evidence and question everything, irrespective of its source.

 “The important thing is not to stop questioning.”
 (Albert Einstein)

 What Has Worked in Investing is a wonderful resource; nonetheless it is important to read each study contained therein analytically and be cognisant of the different methodologies used in calculating and presenting the reported returns.

-While in many ways this study is satisfactory, for a number of reasons, we would not place any great reliance on it.
+For a number of reasons, we would not place any great reliance on the results reported in this particular study.
 Firstly, it covered only 12 years, a relatively short period when trying to ascertain the efficacy of an investment strategy.
-Secondly, it invested in companies with market capitalizations as low as one million USD, which, even by today's inflation adjusted standards would likely see many investors face liquidity constraints and consequently a “limit to arbitrage”.
-Most critically, however, the “Average Return” reported in the study was calculated as the arithmetic mean of returns, which would have overstated the actual returns achievable by an investor as measured by the more appropriate geometric mean.
+Secondly, and significantly, it invested in companies with market capitalizations as low as one million USD, which, even by today’s inflation adjusted standards would likely see many investors face liquidity constraints and consequently a “limit to arbitrage”.
+Finally, and critically, the “Average Return” reported in the study was calculated as the arithmetic mean of returns, which would have overstated the actual returns achievable by an investor as measured by the more appropriate geometric mean.